- Overview: Romania

 A Global Employment Organization (GEO) is a subset of employers of record that perform their duties internationally in several countries worldwide.
 Global Employers of Record like Acumen International allow clients to rapidly engage with an international workforce and comply with complex labor laws and country-specific tax regulations without having to set up local entities or risk violating local employment laws.

-Global Employment Services by Employer of Record in Romania
+Global Employment Services by Acumen Global Employer of Record in Romania

 9 Global Employment Challenges to Consider

-As more and more companies expand their operations globally, the challenge of managing a diverse international workforce effectively becomes increasingly essential.
+As more and more companies expand their operations globally, managing a diverse international workforce effectively becomes increasingly essential.
 This Global Expansion Guide seeks to address four key areas where many companies fail in their attempts at global talent management.
-With our practical and hands-on solution that addresses all four challenges, your company can avoid these pitfalls, start globalizing fast and efficiently, and become a market leader!
+With our practical and hands-on solution addressing all four challenges, your company can avoid these pitfalls, start globalizing quickly and efficiently, and become a market leader!

 The old saying goes, “The devil is in the details.”
 And when it comes to expanding your business internationally, this can be painfully true.
 Before taking the plunge into unfamiliar territory, every little detail must be carefully considered.